SSWConsulting/SSW.Rules.Content/rules/do-you-know-the-numbers-you-give-clients/rule.md

     * Have a Retrospective Meeting at 12 noon – 2 hours
     * Have a Planning Meeting at 2pm

-<br>        Please let us know if you have any questions or concerns.
+        Please let us know if you have any questions or concerns.